 Deposits are fully refundable as long as we are able to re-book the days you wish to cancel in which case a $100 administrative fee will be charged.

-It is your responsibility to send your check for the remainder of payment including 6% Michigan tax and cleaning fee payable to Shirley Sanders, to arrive at least twenty-one days in advance; we will then provide you a with the lock box combination.
+It is your responsibility to send your check for the remainder of payment including 6% Michigan tax, and cleaning fee payable to Shirley Sanders, to arrive at least twenty-one days in advance of your arrival; we will then provide you a with the lock box combination.

 - We do our best to provide you with an enjoyable stay.
 We cannot; however, control Mother Nature.
 Rent is not refundable for any reason including lack of snow, too much snow, ice, rain, etc. During rain days, ski surfaces are soft; with correct choice of clothing the skiing can be very enjoyable and comfortable as well.
 (I’m told that golf can also be played in the rain.)